 Biting!
 Hitting!
 Pulling hair!
 Has your child ever lashed out and hurt someone?
 Has another aggressive child ever bothered him?
 If your answer is yes, join the crowd!

 It's a shock to us the first time our sweet sons and daughters suddenly bite someone, or throw something at the new baby in the family.
-Here are some guiding principles for understanding and relieving children's aggression, so they can relax and enjoy their friends and siblings.

 First, it's important to understand that children don't want to attack others.
 They'd much rather have fun and feel safe and loved.
 They play well when they feel connected.